How to test if a wire is live without a tester

 You need to follow the below steps, which will help you check if a wire is live without a tester.
 They are:

-Know the standards – should do all wiring based on the colour-coding standards similarly, the home wire has also done based on primary colour standards.
+Know the standards – should do all wiring based on the colour-coding standards similarly, the home wire has also been done based on primary colour standards.
 You can find wires arranged inside the home electric box as per colour coding standards.
 So while repairing or attempting to fix the fault, you should never try to change the wiring standard.
 In residential wiring, black coloured wire is in consideration as a live wire; it needs to be attached to the brass terminal.
 This connection may change for residential wiring for a flat system.

-Check the life of electric cables– to check whether the wires are in life or not, you need to remove the box’s cover.
+Check the life of electric cables– to check whether the wires are live or not, you need to remove the box’s cover.
 You can use a screwdriver to remove the cover, but you need to be more careful.
 Because if you touch any wire, the connectivity gets on this may result in you with the current passage.
 You need not remove the wire or connect them to check the conductivity or life of the wire.

 Use a tester or meter to measure the conductivity rate- after removing the cover, you can use a wire tester or voltmeter to calculate the passing voltage rate.
 At the same time, you need to remember that more wires can have conductivity.
 You can simply check if a wire is alive without a tester and voltmeter by connecting each wire and checking which one makes light glow and makes the meter machine beep.